"To Ronald Bilius Weasley, I leave my Deluminator, in the hope that he will remember me when he uses it"....

--- from The Will of Albus Dumbledore (DH7)
+-- from The Last Will and Testament of Albus Percival Wulfric Brian Dumbledore (DH7)

-On Harry’s seventeenth birthday, Minister for Magic Rufus Scrimgeour showed up at the Burrow with Dumbledore’s last will and testament in which he bequeathed items to Harry, Ron and Hermione (DH7).
+On Harry’s seventeenth birthday, Minister for Magic Rufus Scrimgeour unexpectedly showed up at the Burrow with Albus Dumbledore’s last will and testament in which Dumbledore had bequeathed items to Harry, Ron and Hermione (DH7).

 Most of Dumbledore’s possessions, including his library and the silver instruments in his office, were left to Hogwarts (DH7).